kazuyamarino/nsy/Docs/USERGUIDE.md

 ## User Guide.

 ### Configuration File
-	- NSY_Config.PHP
+- NSY_Config.php
-	- Routing.PHP
+- Routing.php
 - main.js

 #### NSY_Config.php File
 The NSY_Config class provides a means to retrieve configuration preferences.
 These preferences can come from the default config file (System/Core/NSY_Config.php) or you can custom it with your own setting.